| |

 It is available at

-http://vibrationdamage.com as a series of web pages or in full,
+https://vibrationdamage.com as a series of web pages or in full,

 web navigation and ad-free,

-as a downloadable PDF document, with
+as a downloadable PDF e-book, with

 additional content not available on the web.
 The free